 At that point, it makes sense to use services like Ship ‘n’ Shred.
 They offer shredding priced by the box and makes the shredding convenient with the option for pickup at your home or office.
 Like Ship N’ Shred, there are also drop off shredding locations at UPS and other packaging stores where you can drop off your boxes and pay per pound.

-Businesses produce even more volume than what is at a home.
-Now a professional shredding service is the most cost effective solution.
+Since businesses have a larger volume of paper to shred, a professional shredding service is then the most cost-effective solution.
 Professional shredders have industrial equipment to shred by the trash bin full.
 Larger equipment allows for economies of scale to reduce the price per pound.